Visit the Library and Archives

 To assist researchers in providing appropriate and adequate references and citations to Museum materials reviewed by researchers, we have created a detailed page of guidance on citations.

 Circulation and Interlibrary Loan

-The Library and Archives are set up primarily to support on site research.
-Consequently, library and archives materials do not circulate to the general public, nor do can they be loaned via interlibrary loan.
-Please contact your local librarian to determine another source for the published items you are seeking or a member of our reference staff for assistance with a particular item from our archival holdings.
+The Library and Archives are set up primarily to support on-site research.
+Consequently, Library and Archives materials do not circulate to the general public, nor can they be loaned via interlibrary loan.
+Please contact your local librarian to determine another source for the published items you are seeking or contact a member of our reference staff for assistance with a particular item from our archival holdings.

-Researchers that access the library and archives reading rooms represent one of the Museum’s key constituencies and your insight and feedback provide valuable guidance to the services we provide.
-If you have recently conducted research onsite, please take a few moments to complete the online reading room survey.
+Researchers who access the Library and Archives reading rooms represent one of the Museum’s key constituencies and your insight and feedback provide valuable guidance to the services we provide.
+If you have recently conducted research on-site, please take a few moments to complete the reading room survey.